litestar-org/litestar/docs/usage/2-route-handlers/4-route-handler-indexing.md

 has been registered on multiple routers) the result of `route_reverse` is not defined.
 The function will return a formatted path but it might be picked randomly so reversing urls in such cases is highly discouraged.

+If you have access to `request` instance you can make reverse lookups using `url_for` function which is similar to `route_reverse` but returns absolute URL.